-Aliyev accuses Armenians of barbarism while talking about making peace
+Aliyev Accuses Armenians of Barbarism While Talking about Making Peace

 Aliyev also ridiculed Armenia and the Diaspora for thinking “that the whole world owes them everything, and someone will come and defend them, someone will come and fight for them, someone will come and give them money and everything, and they will sit and exploit their questionable and doubtful so-called tragedy.”

-Pres.
-Aliyev accused Armenians of planting mines right before evacuating the territories they had lost to Azerbaijan in the war, after Armenia “signed the act of capitulation” on Nov.
-10, 2020: “We gave them 10 to 20 days to leave the territories they had to leave based on the agreement signed on November 10.
+President Aliyev accused Armenians of planting mines right before evacuating the territories they had lost to Azerbaijan in the war, after Armenia “signed the act of capitulation” on Nov.
+10, 2020: “We gave them 10-20 days to leave the territories they had to leave based on the agreement signed on November 10.
 But, they used it to plant mines, burn houses they did not build but settled in, cut trees, and [cause] other ecological disasters.”
 He said that during that same period, Armenians “destroyed 30 hydroelectric power plants.”

 Aliyev falsely claimed that Azerbaijan is a tolerant, multicultural country.
-He cited as an example the existence of an Armenian church in the center of Baku.
-“There are 5,000 Armenian books” in the church, he said, hiding the fact that the church no longer functions as a house of worship, but a library.
+He cited as an example the existence of an Armenian Church in the center of Baku.
+“There are five thousand Armenian books” in the Church, he said, hiding the fact that the Church no longer functions as a house of worship, but a library.

 Regarding the upcoming negotiations between Armenia and Azerbaijan to delimit and demarcate their mutual border, Aliyev claimed that there are maps that show Yerevan and Zangezur were “part of Azerbaijan.”

-Finally, taking a dig at Armenian Prime Minister Nikol Pashinyan, Aliyev recalled him saying, “‘Karabakh is Armenia.’
+Finally, taking a dig at Armenian Prime Minister Nikol Pashinyan, Aliyev recalled him saying, “‘Karabagh is Armenia.’
 Now what [do] they say?
-Now they say that ‘Karabakh is Azerbaijan.’
+Now they say that ‘Karabagh is Azerbaijan.’
 And who says that?
-The same people who said ‘Karabakh is Armenia’ in 2019.”
+The same people who said ‘Karabagh is Armenia’ in 2019.”

 Yorumlar kapatıldı.